kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 }

 \exercise{

-Let us test this setup with a small test code from github.
+Let us test this setup with a small test code from github:

 1. Get the source `git clone https://github.com/Arpeggeo/julia-distributed-computing.git`
 1. Write an appropriate job file.
 1. Run the code and check the output

+See if your job runs right away or if you need to wait.
 }

 [^1]: The standard Operating System is Linux, there are some UNIX clusters but Windows is not the way to go here.